jaytrial1/study-simplify/context.md

     ```
   - **Retrieve Chat History:**
     `GET /api/chat/history?user_id=1&subject=Subject1&chapter=Chapter1`
-    - Supports search and filtering by question name.
+    - Supports filtering by question name, subject, or chapter.

 ### 5.2 Combining Chats for Multiple Questions
 - **Logic:**
   - If a chat session already exists for a particular question (or set of questions), append new messages.
-  - Maintain markers or timestamps to indicate when a new “/” command starts a new conversation segment.
+  - Use markers or timestamps to indicate when a new conversation segment (triggered by “/”) begins.

 ---

 ## 6. Saved Answers Functionality

 ### 6.1 Saving AI Responses

-- **Options:**
+- **Save Options:**
-  - **Normal Save:** When the AI response is optimal for exam revision.
+  - **Normal Save:** For AI responses optimal for exam revision.
-  - **Question-Related Save:** For responses that include study methods, mnemonics, or additional notes.
+  - **Question-Related Save:** For responses that include study methods, mnemonics, or extra notes.

-- **Data Model (Suggested Table: `saved_answers`):**
+- **Data Model:**
+  *Suggested `saved_answers` Table:*
   ```sql
   CREATE TABLE saved_answers (
       id INT AUTO_INCREMENT PRIMARY KEY,